Материалът на български виж ТУК.

 There is no other figure in the global pop music industry who brings me such strong and pure joy, together with the sense of a hidden, in its very particular wisdom-bearing and loving nature, strength of character.
 He is exceptionally good at making things (in a very natural and spontaneous manner) extraordinary and illogical, so that he makes people smile and have fun (while also, incidentally, winning in their various TV game-shows, but without making too much of an effort).
 In connection with his non-standard thinking, it’s enough for me to give one example from EXO’s last TV reality show, ‘Travel the World on EXO’s Ladder II’.
 In order to decide what the destination of the journey is in this show of theirs, each of the members has to draw a line on their ladder.
 I think it’s not difficult to recognize which of all the lines belongs to Baekhyun…

-Chen: Uhhhh, what’s wrong with you, what are you up to?
+Uhhh, what’s wrong with you, what are you doing?

 Kai: It’s his mind, his mind!